A Path Forward Exhibit

 Statues had a place once - just not in the 21st Century.

-Elva Strome about 2 years ago
+Elva Strome almost 3 years ago

 Macaulay museum did not want the statue in the original plan.
 This story is already being told by Kingston Macdonald house museum.
 The statue should not be in the county as it has no direct link with his time as Prime Minister or his effects of the residential schools .
 It should be donated to Kingston where people go to find out about this part of history.
 When people come to visit the county they want to know about the counties history not wide spread history especially when it is told else where.
 They want to know about this place its people and its stories.
 Our original mandate was to tell 100's of stories of the county and this statue and story belongs elsewhere.
 Macaulay has many stories to tell and should not be filled with permanent displays which remove curatorial work and new stories involve more people as their stories are told and makes use of the collection.
 New display attract revisits would you go back year after year to see the same thing.
 Don't loose site of the great stories that people love to hear about and sharing them keeps them alive.
 If you travel what do you want to know about the place you visit....what made this place the place it is today.
 Look at other museums in small towns to see why people visit and come back year after year, they love the stories.
 The statue belongs where its story can be best told and that is not in Prince Edward County as was told to this group way back when the idea first started the money could have been raised to sell the county history not glorify one person.